 The shifting rhetoric of the Court, the imprecision of the doctrines, and the division in the opinions breeds confusion, and has spawned a variety of Coleman-esque theories of Article V. Some rely on straight "political question" theory, some on Black's theory of plenary congressional power as a substantive matter, and some slide gracefully between the two views.
 Professor Laurence Tribe of Harvard, the leading advocate of a Coleman-esque approach to Article V, capitalizes on the opacity of the Coleman rationales to produce a chameleon-like theory of broad congressional power over the amendment process.
-The chief virtue of the theory is its flexibility-one might say its manipulability.
-Sometimes Tribe's position looks like Black's plenary congressional power approach; and sometimes it embraces language in Dillon speaking of Congress' broad power over "matters of detail" in the amendment process. has broad power over the amendment process.
+The chief virtue of the theory is its flexibility 146-one might say its manipulability.
+Sometimes Tribe's position looks like Black's plenary congressional power approach; sometimes Tribe's position looks like the Hughes political question approach; and sometimes it embraces language in Dillon speaking of Congress' broad power over "matters of detail" in the amendment process.
+147 However formulated, the end result is always the same: Congress has broad power over the amendment process.